bpirkle/go-router-benchmarks-2023/README.md

 make build
 ```

-These step install dependencies then build the four binaries.
+These step install dependencies then build the binaries.

 If you prefer, you can also issue all the commands yourself.
 See the Makefile for the necessary formats, including build tags.
 ## Benchmarking